5th Cell: Overview

 At Nintendo's E3 2012 press conference, they announced the third game, Scribblenauts Unlimited, for both Wii U and Nintendo 3DS, marking the series' debut on the Nintendo 3DS platform, and on a home video game console, the Wii U. It saw release for Nintendo 3DS on November 13, 2012, and for Wii U and PC on November 18, 2012.
 The game was a lot different from its predecessors as it moved to a more adventure-based formula that relied on an open world filled with non-player characters, rather than choosing individual puzzles to earn Starites.
 It also introduced a new object editor which was present on the Wii U and PC versions, but not the 3DS version.
 A sequel, Scribblenauts Unmasked: A DC Comics Adventure, was released in September 2013 and featured characters and places from the DC Comics universe.

 In 2015, 5th Cell tried to fund their new project Anchors in the Drift via crowdfunding website fig.co.
 The game was planned to be a free-to-play action-RPG, however, it didn't reach the funding goal of $500,000 and development stopped after the unsuccessful campaign.

 On March 24, 2016, following the cancellation of the mobile game Scribblenauts: Fighting Words by publisher Warner Bros.
 Interactive Entertainment, heavy layoffs severely impacted the company.
 They remain in operation, but currently only a "tiny" number of employees remain.

+In early 2021, 5th Cell started teasing their comeback with a new game, which was later announced as a free-to-play early access title on Steam titled Castlehold, released March 3, 2021.
+As of 2025, the game has seen no updates since April 21, 2021, and is still classified as early access.